Siddu2408/Spark-studio/README.md

  React application that lets users search & consume NASA Media.

- Clone the project using  [git clone https://github.com/Siddu2408/Spark-studio.git]
+ To clone the project run "git clone https://github.com/Siddu2408/Spark-studio.git" from your terminal

  Open project folder from your favourite code Edit